Ahsome/NIMA-Notes/Med Notes/Diseases/MSK/Arthritis/Pseudogout.md

 2. Hyperparathyroidism

 It has **three** key manifestations:
+1. Asymptomatic:
-1. Asymptomatic: Only discovered on imaging
+	1. Only discovered on imaging
+	2. Specifically, **chondrocalcinosis**: calcification of cartilage
 2. Acute arthritis: Similar to [[Gout]]
 3. Chronic joint disease: Similar to [[Osteoarhritis]]